Summarize this article:

 Step 3: Place the decimal point accordingly in the final result.

-When we multiply decimals by a power of 10 (10, 100, or 1000), we should count the number of zeros in the number and shift the decimal point towards the right.
+When we multiply decimals by a power of 10 (10, 100, or 1000), Count the zeros in 10, 100, or 1000, and shift the decimal point to the right accordingly.
 The number of shifts in the decimal point should be equal to the number of zeros in the power of 10.

 To multiply two decimal numbers, we have to follow the steps mentioned below: